+Tel: (207) 287-7765 email: Tim.A.Macmillan@maine.gov

+Related Website: www.maine.gov/dep/water/grants/scgpara2.html

+Since its inception in 1982, the Small Community Grant Program (SCGP) has disbursed 26.3 million dollars in grant monies, and is estimated to have eliminated discharges totaling over 1.3 million gallons of untreated wastewater per day.

-Tel: (207) 287-7765 email: Tim.A.Macmillan@maine.gov Related Website: www.maine.gov/dep/water/grants/scgpara2.html wastewater treatment systems designed to eliminate heavily polluted discharges from either malfunctioning systems or non-existing systems ("straight pipes").
+While state bond issues usually fund this grant program, in the past it has also received some funding directly from state appropriations.
+These funds have been used to assist municipalities with the construction of individual or cluster-type wastewater treatment systems designed to eliminate heavily polluted discharges from either malfunctioning systems or non-existing systems ("straight pipes").
 This amount of funding has allowed the construction of new wastewater treatment facilities in over 300 communities throughout the state.
 The total estimated value of the facilities built with SCGP funds is approximately 31.7 million dollars.

-Since its inception in 1982, the Small Community Grant Program (SCGP) has disbursed 26.3 million dollars in grant monies, and is estimated to have eliminated discharges totalling over 1.3 million gallons of untreated wastewater per day.

-While state bond issues usually fund this grant program, in the past it has also received some funding directly from state appropriations.
-These funds have been used to assist municipalities with the construction of individual or cluster-type